vcmi/vcmi/docs/players/Installation_Windows.md

 < [Documentation](../Readme.md) / Installation on Windows

+# Prerequisites

+As of VCMI 1.2 and newer Windows 10 or newer is required since our automated system uses elements incompatible with older Windows.

 # Step 1: Download and install VCMI

 Install one of following into new folder, same as when installing new game: